Thro42/BTT-SOVOL-TouchScreenFirmware-Duet/README.md

 # !!!
-TThis repository will not be further developed.
+This repository will not be further developed.
 From January 2021 I will only make adjustments to the original repository !!!

 <!-- omit in toc -->